Introduction

 Updating a contact uses the PUT verb.
 The contact object is sent in the body as a JSON document.

-To update a contact with a specific external Azure Object ID:
+To update a contact with a specific external reference in contactid, in this

 PUT https://secure.lekab.com/addressbook/api/updatecontact